tk-notes/blog/tdd-functions-and-react-components/README.md

 Now let's talk about React components.
 Back to the introduction, we talked about writing tests that test implementation details.
 And now we will see how we can make it better, more sustainable, and have more confidence.

-A couple days ago I was plannig to build the new onboarding information for the real estate owner.
-It is basically a bunch of pages with the same design, but it changes the icon, title, and description among the pages.
+A couple of days ago I was planning to build the new onboarding information for the real estate owner.
+It is basically a bunch of pages with the same design, but it changes the icon, title, and description of the pages.

 ![https://s3-us-west-2.amazonaws.com/secure.notion-static.com/215bd28c-ebd0-4f51-ac02-2b7259ed07aa/Screen_Shot_2020-03-26_at_11.57.05.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/215bd28c-ebd0-4f51-ac02-2b7259ed07aa/Screen_Shot_2020-03-26_at_11.57.05.png)

 I wanted to build just one component: `Content` and pass the information needed to render the correct icon, title, and description.
 I would pass `businessContext` and `step` as props and it would render the correct content to the onboarding page.

 We don't want to know if we will render a div or paragraph tag.
-Our test need to ensure that for a given business context and step, the correct content will be there.
+Our test needs to ensure that for a given business context and step, the correct content will be there.
 So I came with these use cases:

-- First step of the rental business context
+- The first step of the rental business context
 - Last step of the rental business context
-- First step of the sales business context
+- The first step of the sales business context
 - Last step of the sales business context

 Let's see the tests: